In-depth execution time analysis for critical software

 The worst-case execution time reported by RapiTime is pessimistic, meaning the actual worst-case execution time of your code could not be higher than that reported by RapiTime.
 This satisfies the stringent requirements of embedded system certification.

-Which types of timing data does RapiTime calculate?
+Which types of timing data does RapiTime report?

-When you run your code on-target, or on-host using a simulator, RapiTime collects several timing metrics.
-These include worst-case execution time, high and low water mark paths, and minimum, average and maximum execution times for each test of your code.
+When you run your code on-target, or on-host using a simulator, RapiTime collects and reports on several timing metrics.
+These include worst-case execution time, the high water mark path, and minimum, average and maximum execution times for each test of your code.

 All RVS tools include a friendly user-interface that presents your data in both tabular and graphical formats.
 Using this interface, you can filter your results to zoom in on target functions, making it easy to find the information you are looking for.